-The Remuneration Committee of the Company for the year 2023 comprises of one executive Director, Mr. Zhou Jin Hui and two independent non-executive Directors, Mr. Yang Chun Bao and Mr. Song Zi Zhang, which is in compliance with the requirement of the GEM Listing Rules that independent non-executive Directors should form the majority of the remuneration committee.
+The Remuneration Committee of the Company for the year 2024 comprises of one executive Director, Mr. Zhou Jin Hui and two independent non-executive Directors, Mr. Yang Chun Bao and Mr. Song Zi Zhang, which is in compliance with the requirement of the GEM Listing Rules that independent non-executive Directors should form the majority of the remuneration committee.
 Its primary responsibility is to make proposals to the Board with respect to the overall remuneration policy and framework for Directors and senior management of the Company and the establishment of formal and transparent procedures for formulating the remuneration policy.

-The following table sets out the attendance of the committee's meeting in 2023:
+The following table sets out the attendance of the committee's meeting in 2024:

-Committee members Attendance/number of meetings

-Zhou Jin Hui 1/1

-Yang Chun Bao 1/1

-Song Zi Zhang 1/1
+Committee members Attendance/number of meetings Zhou Jin Hui 2/2 Yang Chun Bao (resigned on 2 December 2024) 2/2 Song Zi Zhang 2/2